Supervised testing for people without symptoms of coronavirus

 If you receive a positive test result

-While waiting for your follow-up PCR test result you and your household should follow the stay at home guidance.
-If you receive a negative follow-up PCR test result, you and your household can stop self-isolating.
+While waiting for your follow-up PCR test result you should follow the stay at home guidance.
+If you receive a negative follow-up PCR test result, you can stop self-isolating.

 Advice for travelling home if you receive a positive test result